Hopellax/Comp3000-Rewards-Data/README.md

 Final year project- Hope Tremlett

 ## What inspired me to create this project?
-I wanted to create this project to awareness of how companies are using our data As not many people read the T&Cs so are not aware of how there data online is being used by companies and when technology and social media usage is growing at exponential rate I think it is something that is important.
+I wanted to create this project to awareness of how companies are using our data.
+As not many people read the T&Cs so are not aware of how there data online is being used by companies and when technology and social media usage is growing at exponential rate I think it is something that is important.
 Individuals should have freedom and control over there informatation.

 ## What is my project?